Top 27 Dog-Friendly Beaches in Washington State

 25. North Beach Park – Port Townsend, WA

-North Beach Park is a dog-friendly park that provides a beautiful view of the setting sun.
+North Beach Park is a dog-friendly park with a beautiful view of the setting sun.
 This day park only allows dogs on leashes.
-An ideal place for a family outing, the area is small and quiet.
-This sandy shore is full of sea glasses.
+The area is small and quiet, ideal for a family outing.
+The sandy shore is full of sea glass.
 You can take your dog for a run in plenty of wide spaces.

 26. Libbey Beach Park – Coupeville, WA

-This 4 acres of rocky beach offers some mindblowing views of the ocean.
-Dogs here are allowed on leash.
+This 4 acres of rocky beach offers mind-blowing views of the ocean.
+Dogs are allowed on leash here.
 From the ocean shore, you can see the Olympic Mountains.
 There’s a picnic area nearby for family time.
 The beach is fine for observing marine life.
 During low tide, the place becomes easy to access.

 27. Juanita Beach Park – Kirkland, WA

 Juanita Beach Park offers an array of activities for everyone to enjoy.
-The park has athletic courses, bathhouses, and a seasonal swimming area on one side.
+On one side, the park has athletic courses, bathhouses, and a seasonal swimming area.
 The other side has 1000 feet of Lake Washington Shoreline.

 Dogs must be on a leash in this beach park, except in designated off-leash areas.
-The park has a pop-up dog area for off-leash canines.
-It has a smaller and larger play area for pups of all sizes.
+The park has a pop-up dog area for off-leash canines and smaller and larger play areas for pups of all sizes.
 These areas are enclosed for the safety of furry friends.

 Conclusion